ataylor89/mathematics/lesson05.md

 In algebraic equations, we are accustomed to placing the = sign between two expressions

-The equals sign is a symbol (and also a relation) that asserts two expressions are equals
+The equals sign is a symbol (and also a relation) that asserts two expressions are equal

-Equality is a relation that asserts two expressions are equals
+Equality is a relation that asserts two expressions are equal

-The equals sign is a symbol that asserts to expressions are equal
+The equals sign is a symbol that asserts two expressions are equal

 We are accustomed to placing the = sign in between two algebraic expressions